 True is not responsible for damage incurred during shipment.
 Always carefully inspect for freight damage before receiving and installing your appliance.
 If there is damage, note all damage on the delivery receipt, immediately file a claim with the delivery freight carrier, and contact True.
 Do not install the unit or put it in service.

 Thank you for choosing True Manufacturing to meet your refrigeration needs.
 True highly recommends a qualified technician and electrician install your ice machine to ensure correct installation.
 The cost of professional installation is money well spent.
 Only qualified technicians should install and service the appliance.

-For assistance finding a qualified technician, please visit our Service Company Locator at:
+For assistance locating a refrigeration service technician in your area for installation, servicing or maintenance, please visit our Service Company Locator at:

-truemfg.com/support/service-locator/.
+www.truemfg.com/support/service-locator/.